isque03/basic-llm-agent/README.md

    TAVILY_API_KEY=your_tavily_api_key_here
    ```

-   Note: The `.env` file is included in the `.gitignore` file to ensure your API keys are never accidentally committed to version control.
+   Note: Please check that the `.env` file is included in the `.gitignore` file to ensure your API keys are never accidentally committed to version control.

    Alternatively, you can set these as environment variables:
    ```bash